MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 For more information, see [Configure auditing on an Active Directory Federation Services (AD FS)](../configure-windows-event-collection.md#configure-auditing-on-an-active-directory-federation-services-ad-fs).

-### Required Active Directory Certificate Services (AD CS) events
+### Required AD CS events

-The following events are required for Active Directory Certificate Services (AD CS) servers:
+The following events are required for AD CS servers:

 - 4870: Certificate Services revoked a certificate
 - 4882: The security permissions for Certificate Services changed